rolling-scopes-school/tasks/angular/modules/routing/README-ENG.md

 - How to use the `RouterOutlet` directive
 - How to configure multiple routes and pass route parameters
 - What `Router guards` are and how to use them
-- How to implement lazy (asynchronous) loading for modules and components
+- How to implement lazy loading for modules and components

 ## Approximate time to complete this module: